Let’s Have Fun with History

 How did they do it?
 Making your own clothes took patience and hard work.
 Participants will follow along as they learn the steps to make yarn.
 Groups will learn to brush wool and spin with their fingers.

 We’ve come a long way!
-During this activity groups will see and compare early farming equipment as they make rope using the Village rope maker.
-Children will be able to ask questions about the tools they see and start to discover how technology has changed.
+During this activity groups will see early farming equipment in the barn, as they help us make rope using the Village rope maker.
+Participants will be able to ask questions about the tools they see.